 If you have one or more furry loved ones hanging off the branches of your family tree, you might consider them equal to any other relative in your life.
 However, if you want to ensure they’re able to lead healthy, happy lives long after you’re gone you have to actually plan for it.
 Thankfully, you can establish a “godparent” of sorts for your pets, and even set up a pet trust to ensure whoever you choose to care for your fur babies has the proper means to do so in a way that honors you.
 From allowing you to choose which vets they visit, to what brand of food they eat, estate planning can give you the peace of mind you need to know your beloved animals will be cared for the way you deem suitable, even if you’re not around.

-For more information on why you still need an estate plan even if you don’t have children, or to start planning for what will happen to all of your possessions after your death, we encourage you to reach out to our sympathetic estate planning attorneys at The Law Offices of Daniel J. Harris, P.C. today.
+For more information on why you still need an estate plan even if you don’t have children, or to start planning for what will happen to all of your possessions after your death, we encourage you to reach out to our sympathetic estate planning attorneys at Harris Law today.
 Call 231.347.4444 or fill out the free consultation form in the sidebar to schedule your free personal consultation.